Ron Paul: Economic issues

 Paul is a proponent of Austrian School economics; he has authored six books on the subject, and displayed pictures of Austrian School economists Friedrich Hayek, Murray Rothbard, and Ludwig von Mises (as well as of President Grover Cleveland and Chicago School economist Milton Friedman) on his office wall.
 He regularly voted against almost all proposals for new government spending, initiatives, or taxes; he cast two thirds of all the lone negative votes in the House during a 1995–1997 period.

-He pledged never to raise taxes and states he has never voted to approve a budget deficit.
+Paul pledged never to raise taxes, and states he has never voted to approve a budget deficit.
 Paul believes that the country could abolish the individual income tax by scaling back federal spending to its fiscal year 2000 levels; financing government operations would be primarily by excise taxes and non-protectionist tariffs.
 He endorses eliminating most federal government agencies, terming them unnecessary bureaucracies.

-On April 15, 2011, Paul was one of four Republican members of Congress to vote against Rep. Paul Ryan's budget proposal, known as "The Path to Prosperity."
+On April 15, 2011, Paul was one of four Republican members of Congress to vote against Representative Paul Ryan's budget proposal, known as "The Path to Prosperity".

 Paul has consistently warned of hyperinflation and called for a return to the gold standard as far back as 1981.
 From 1999 until his retirement, he introduced bills into each Congress seeking to eliminate the Federal Reserve System in a single year, a position he outlines in his 2009 book End the Fed.
 Paul is a strong proponent of free trade, once saying that "free trade is an answer to a lot of conflicts around the world".
 He rejects membership in the North American Free Trade Agreement (NAFTA) and the World Trade Organization as "managed trade".
 He has also advocated for open trade and better relations with the country of Cuba.
 In addition, Paul argued in 2012 that "as well intentioned as sanctions are, they almost always backfire and hurt the people."

-He has described his interest in ending wars and lowering military spending as partly an "economic issue", adding, "We'd save a lot of money by not being engaged [in overseas conflict] like this."
+Paul has described his interest in ending wars and lowering military spending as partly an "economic issue", adding, "We'd save a lot of money by not being engaged [in overseas conflict] like this."

 Climate change

-As a free-market environmentalist, he asserts private property rights in relation to environmental protection and pollution prevention.
+As a free-market environmentalist, Paul asserts private property rights in relation to environmental protection and pollution prevention.
 He rejects the scientific consensus on climate change and has claimed that global warming is a hoax in a 2009 Fox Business interview.

 Healthcare

-Paul has stated that "The government shouldn't be in the medical business."
+Paul has stated, "The government shouldn't be in the medical business."
 He pushes to eliminate federal involvement with and management of health care, which he argues would allow prices to decrease due to the fundamental dynamics of a free market.
 He also opposes federal government influenza inoculation programs.

 Immigration

-Paul endorses increased border security and opposes welfare for illegal immigrants, birthright citizenship and amnesty; he voted for the Secure Fence Act of 2006.
-However, in a 2019 interview, Paul expressed disapproval of President Donald Trump's proposed border wall along the southern US border, saying, "I don't like walls.
+Paul endorses increased border security and opposes welfare for illegal immigrants, birthright citizenship, and amnesty; he voted for the Secure Fence Act of 2006.
+In a 2019 interview, Paul expressed disapproval of President Donald Trump's proposed border wall along the southern US border, saying, "I don't like walls.
 I don't want to wall people in and wall people out."